jchatel/quickmail-next-docs/quickmail-changelog.md

 ## June 17, 2026

 ### FEATURES
-- Email account and LinkedIn account invite links are now valid for 1 month (only 24 hours before)
+- Email account and LinkedIn account invite links are now valid for 30 days instead of 24 hours.

 ## June 15, 2026